 A symbolic return to her roots is one of the motifs of Jana Vítová's professional journey, who was absolutely the first employee of NAR marketing in 1990.
 Although she eventually left and started her own business, in 2007 she accepted an offer to come back and since then has successfully expanded the ranks of PROEBIZ users.
 She holds the post of Country Manager, heading the consultancy team for Moravia, parts of eastern Bohemia and Vysočina.

-Marian Gałuszka is head of the PROEBIZ eAuction support centre known as "Houston".
-He leads the support team, trains clients both at home and abroad, and participates in the development and testing of the system.
-He has been working for the parent company NAR marketing since 2009.
+Marian Gałuszka is head of the project team of the PROEBIZ platform.
+He leads the project team, trains clients both at home and abroad, and participates in the development and testing of the system.
+He has been working for the parent company Sentinet since 2009.
 He had previously been involved in logistics at Pro North Czech.
 He studied International Business at the University of Krakow, including language study stays in the US and Canada.

 He enjoys implementing PROEBIZ eAuction software into the in-house processes of companies and public organisations.
 He specialises in streamlining public procurement processes by building a clear tender structure.
 Peter Mikuláš joined NAR marketing in 2010 as a fresh graduate, and he is currently working as a Country Manager for Bohemia.

 The cornerstone of any digitisation is the smooth and faultless running of the software.
-Jiří Špalek ensures this as technical manager of the PROEBIZ project.
-He heads the PROEBIZ point team which consists of user support, development and IT administration.
-This team oversees the implementation of PROEBIZ software products into companies and administers certain online tenders.
-With fifteen years’ experience in the field, he also boasts the positions of trainer and consultant in digital procurement on his CV.
+Jiří Špalek ensured this as technical manager of the PROEBIZ project.
+He headed the PROEBIZ point team which consists of user support, development and IT administration.
+This team oversees the implementation of PROEBIZ software products into companies and institutions and administers certain online tenders.
+With twenty years’ experience in the field, he also boasts the positions of trainer and consultant in digital procurement on his CV.

 Successfully tackling demanding tenders with the help of eAuctions is one of Karel Stoszek's main missions.
 He is the PROEBIZ Business Manager for Healthcare and Public Procurement in the Czech Republic.
 His specialization in both areas is logical and natural because in the past he has worked in a managerial position at a regional hospital and also served as a town councillor for a long period of time.